dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateTable.md

 {: .paramDefnFirst}

 </div>

+### Using Split Keys  {#splitkeys}
+You can optionally include a file of split keys for the new table; you can include split keys when you know how the data that is going to be added to the table should be split into regions.
+This capability is typically used when you're creating a table for restoring a table that was previously backed up using the  [`SYSCS_UTIL.SYSCS_BACKUP_TABLE`](#sqlref_sysprocs_backuptable.html) system procedure.

+Creating a table with pre-defined splits is much faster than creating a table with one region and then splitting it into many regions.
+The split keys file can contain either
+ `LOGICAL` or `PHYSICAL` keys:

+* Logical keys are the primary key column values that you want to define the splits.
+* Physical keys are actual split keys for the HBase table, in encoded HBase format.

 ## CREATE TABLE ...
 AS ...    {#createAs}

 With this alternate form of the `CREATE TABLE` statement, the column